autopkg/jss-recipes/README.md

 ### Identifier

-The recipe's `Identifier` should be `com.github.autopkg.jss-recipes.<product-name>`, where "product-name" is that used consistently throughout the parent recipe and the JSS recipe to identify the product in question.
+The recipe's `Identifier` should be `com.github.jss-recipes.<product-name>`, where "product-name" is that used consistently throughout the parent recipe and the JSS recipe to identify the product in question.

 ### Processing